jjjmmy/smart-contract-voting/README.md

 ## Credits

-This application was created by [Your Name] for [Your Company].
+This application was created by jjjmmy.
 Feel free to modify and distribute the code as you wish.